SeattleCentral/WEB150/README.md

 **Week 1**

-* Introduction and review of HTML & CSS
+* Introduction and review of HTML
+* Talk about the DOM
 * Setting up the development environment
-* Intro to Sass/SCSS
+* Introduction to JavaScript
+* Values, Types, and Operators.
-* Chapter 1 of MRWD
+* Chapter 1 of EJ

 **Week 2**

-* More on Sass/SCSS
-* Working with HTML5 tags
+* Program Structure and Functions
-* Chapter 2 of MRWD
+* Chapter 2 and 3 of EJ

 **Week 3**

-* Responsive design concepts
+* Data Structions, Higher-Order Functions, and Objects
-* Chapter 3 of MRWD
+* Chapter 4, 5, and 6 of EJ

 **Week 4**

-* Grid Systems
+* Error Handling and RegEx
-* Chapter 4 of MRWD
+* Chapter 8 and 9 of EJ

 **Week 5**

-* More on Grid Systems
-* Intro to CSS Frameworks (Bootstrap)
+* Modules, JavaScript Environments and the Browser
+* Chapters 10 and 12 of EJ

 **Week 6**

-* Mobile UI considerations
-* Working with Bootstrap
+* The DOM and Event Handling
-* Chatper 5 of MRWD
+* Chapters 13 and 14 of EJ

 **Week 7**

-* Typography considerations
+* Forms and HTTP
-* Chapter 7 of MRWD
+* Chapters 17 and 18 of EJ

 **Week 8**

-* Introduction to GraphQL and AWS AppSync
-* Review of HTML forms
-* HTML5 form elements
-* Using jQuery with forms and AWS AppSync
+* Node.js and the server.

-**Week 9**

-* Putting it together: AWS AppSync, forms, jQuery, and Bootstrap
-* Designing a web application

-**Week 10**

-* More on Bootstrap
-* Other CSS frameworks
-* Intro to JavaScript frameworks

-**Week 11**

-* SEO considerations
-* Responsive emails
-* Chapter 8 of MRWD
+* Chapter 20 of EJ

 **\*No class on**<br>
-May 28th, 2018 - Memorial Day<br>
+July 4th, 2018 - Independence Day<br>

 See College Holidays